keithrbennett/wifiwand/README.md

-q[uit]                  - exits this program (interactive shell mode only) r[m] network-name       - removes network-name from the preferred networks list s[hell]                 - opens an interactive pry shell (command line only) t[ill]                  - (experimental!) returns when the desired Internet connection state is true.
+q[uit]                  - exits this program (interactive shell mode only) r[m] network-name       - removes network-name from the preferred networks list s[hell]                 - opens an interactive pry shell (command line only) t[ill]                  - returns when the desired Internet connection state is true.
 Options:
                           'on'/:on or 'off'/:off
                           wait interval, in seconds (optional, defaults to 0.5 seconds) w[ifion]                - is the wifi on?